15 Ways UWB RTLS Disrupts Manufacturing Processes—for the Better

 RTLS isn’t the panacea for every risk factory workers face.
 Dozens of technologies feed into the safety and wellbeing of employees on the job.
 RTLS fits well into this landscape, however, providing a few unique benefits that are difficult to attain without real-time, dependable location data.

 Although this is one of the more obvious issues for worker safety, companies continue to come up with new collision prevention measures nearly every year.
 Why?
 Unfortunately, because harmful collisions keep happening.
-In fact, worker injuries cost factories upward of $7B per annum in the U.S. alone, with collisions among the leading offenders.
+In fact, worker injuries in total cost factories upward of $167B per annum, with collisions among the leading offenders.

 Existing safety measures in this regard include bright signage, audible alerts while vehicles or people move, indoor traffic lights, deployable safety buffers, extensive training, and protective gear for individual workers.
 What RTLS contributes is in-the-moment data to inform the use of any additional measures.